-The Company has authorized 10,000,000 shares of preferred stock, at a par value of \$0.001 per share, and at October 31, 2020 had 852,660 shares of its 6.875% Series A Term Preferred Stock ("Term A Preferred Shares") issued and outstanding.
-The Company's Term A Preferred Shares are mandatorily redeemable at March 31, 2024.
-At any time on or after March 31, 2021, the Company may, at its sole option, redeem the outstanding Term A Preferred Shares in whole or, from time to time, in part, out of funds legally available for such redemption, at the liquidation preference plus an amount equal to accumulated but unpaid dividends, if any, on such shares (whether or not earned or declared, but excluding interest on such dividends) to, but excluding, the date fixed for such redemption.
+As of April 30, 2021, the Company had 852,660 shares of its 6.875% Series A Term Preferred Stock due 2024 (the "Series A Term Preferred Stock") issued and outstanding.
+The shares of Series A Term Preferred Stock are mandatorily redeemable at March 31, 2024.
+At any time on or after March 31, 2021, the Company may, at its sole option, redeem the outstanding shares of Series A Term Preferred Stock in whole or, from time to time, in part, out of funds legally available for such redemption, at the liquidation preference plus an amount equal to accumulated but unpaid dividends, if any, on such shares (whether or not earned or declared, but excluding interest on such dividends) to, but excluding, the date fixed for such redemption.

-On June 11, 2020, the Board authorized a program under which the Company may repurchase up to \$10.0 million of its outstanding shares Term A Preferred Shares.
-Under this program, the Company may, but is not obligated to, repurchase its outstanding Term A Preferred Shares in the open market from time to time through June 11, 2022.
-The timing and the amount of Term A Preferred Shares to be repurchased will depend on a number of factors, including then-existing market conditions, liquidity, prospects for future access to capital, contractual restrictions, alternative investment opportunities and other factors.
+On June 11, 2020, the Board authorized a program under which the Company may repurchase up to \$10.0 million of its outstanding shares of Series A Term Preferred Stock.
+Under this program, the Company may, but is not obligated to, repurchase its outstanding shares of Series A Term Preferred Stock in the open market from time to time through June 11, 2022.
+The timing and the amount of Series A Term Preferred Stock to be repurchased will depend on a number of factors, including then-existing market conditions, liquidity, prospects for future access to capital, contractual restrictions, alternative investment opportunities and other factors.
 In addition, any repurchases will also be conducted in accordance with the 1940 Act.
 There are no assurances that the Company will engage in any repurchases.
-No Term A Preferred Shares were repurchased under the program during the year ended October 31, 2020.
+No shares of Series A Term Preferred Stock were repurchased under the program during the six months ended April 30, 2021.